 Grinding your teeth, either consciously or unconsciously, is another way that your teeth may get chipped.
 Since that puts a lot of pressure on the surfaces of the teeth, it could wear away at them over time.

 The issues that you could encounter from a chipped tooth depend on its severity.
-If the tooth has chipped in such a way that it’s exposing the pulp, then you will most likely feel a lot of pain from it.
-Your tooth could have heat and cold sensitivity since these temperatures are hitting the pulp rather than the enamel.
+If the tooth has chipped so that it’s exposing the pulp, you will most likely feel a lot of pain from it.
+Your tooth could have heat and cold sensitivity since these temperatures hit the pulp rather than the enamel.
 It’s extremely sensitive, which leads to these uncomfortable feelings.

 Bacteria can get inside your tooth, and they can start rotting it.
 These cavities are unpleasant, painful, and could lead to the tooth dying.

-When your mouth hurts because of a chipped tooth, you may have a hard time eating or drinking.
+When your mouth hurts because of a chipped tooth, you may have difficulty eating or drinking.
 It may also be hard to concentrate on your daily activities or to manage to sleep.

 You can physically observe your teeth to see whether one has an uneven surface in the mirror.
 If you suspect that your tooth is chipped in an area that you can’t easily see, you can feel around your mouth with your tongue to confirm the issue.

 Of course, your dentist will be able to confirm if your suspicions are true.
-If you have a chipped tooth, they will be able to evaluate the best treatment options moving forward.
+If you have a chipped tooth, they will evaluate the best treatment options moving forward.
 The sensations that you might feel include:

 - Tooth movement